- Read More

 In the adult foot, the most common source of dermatitis is a chronic fungal infection of the skin called dermatophytosis.
 The appearance of dermatophytosis resembles dry skin.
 Dermatophytosis is found on the sides and soles of the feet.
 The border of a dermatophytic infection is often quite distinct and well defined.
 The fungal organism responsible for dermatophytosis burrows into the skin causing inflammation and rapid exfoliation.
 Dermatophytosis is often mistakenly treated as dry skin.

-Contact dermatitis is another common form of dermatitis.
+Contact dermatitis is another common form of dermatitis seen in foot care.
 Contact allergens can be any number of chemicals or environmental substances.
 The chemicals used in the processing of leather are a common contributing source of direct contact dermatitis of the foot.
 Other direct irritants seen in adult foot care include cement dust, fertilizers and herbicides.
 A number of direct irritants are activated by light exposure and include sun screening agents, topical antibiotics and aerosol tanning agents.
-Biological irritants such as poison ivy and poison oak are also common in foot care.
+Biological irritants that contribute to dermatitis such as poison ivy and poison oak are also common in foot care.

 Atopic and neurotic dermatitis are two forms of dermatitis also found in adult foot care.
 Atopic dermatitis is a category of dermatitis that is usually associated with allergic disorders such as asthma and hay fever and immune disorders.
 Neurotic dermatitis is found in patients who experience generalized anxiety that results in focal irritation of the skin of the hand or foot, often both.
 The primary symptom of neurotic dermatitis is chronic itching and scratching of the foot.